Orchestra

 About the DSA Orchestra

-The Denver School of the Arts Orchestra (DSAO) is an intensive program for string musicians seeking to develop their talent, understanding, and passion for music.
+The Denver School of the Arts Orchestra (DSAO) is an intensive program for string players seeking to develop their passion and skill for music.
 It is made up of two primary performing groups: the DSA High School Advanced Orchestra and the DSA Middle School Sinfonia.
-Ancillary groups consist of chamber music ensembles, master classes, jazz and full orchestra ensembles, as well as opportunities to perform in a music theater setting.
+In addition, DSA provides regular full orchestra experience with a major concert each semester.
+Ancillary groups consist of chamber music ensembles, master classes and jazz ensembles, as well as opportunities to perform in a musical-theater setting.

 Faculty